DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### 3. Date of arrival for teachers

-You must move to England no more than 3 months before the start of your job.
+You must move to the UK no more than 3 months before the start of your job.

 ### Non-eligibility for teachers